SpaceX Super Heavy: Interstage

 After the first Starship test flight, all boosters have an additional 1.8 m tall vented interstage to enable hot staging.
 During hot staging, Super Heavy shuts down all but the three center engines, while the second stage fires its engines before separating, thus the second stage "pushes off" from the first stage, giving added thrust.
 The vented interstage contains a dome to shield the top of Super Heavy from the second stage's exhaust.
 Elon Musk in 2023 claimed that this change might result in a 10% increase in the payload to low Earth orbit.
 Beginning with Booster 11, the vented interstage is jettisoned after completion of the boostback burn, to reduce mass during descent.
-As of June 2024, SpaceX does not intend to jettison the interstage when flying Block 2 and Block 3 boosters, as the vented section will be directly integrated into the vehicle.
+As of December 2025, SpaceX does not intend to jettison the interstage when flying Block 3 boosters, as the vented section will be directly integrated into the vehicle.

 On Block 3 boosters, the interstage is directly integrated into the methane tank, and the number of grid fins is reduced from four to three, in a 90/90/180 degree arrangement.
 These grid fins are roughly one and a half times the size of the Block 1 and 2 grid fins, and are positioned lower on the vehicle.
 According to SpaceX, the repositioning reduces the heat experienced during stage separation.
 Additionally, the fins are integrated with the catch pins.
+The grids in the fin without an opposite are slightly angled to offset the asymmetry.